-When it comes to cell phone plans, you obviously know the big four (soon to be three): AT&T, Verizon, T-Mobile and Sprint.
+When it comes to cell phone plans, you obviously know the big four: AT&T, Verizon, T-Mobile and Sprint.
 But you may have also noticed other, smaller companies like Cricket Wireless, Boost Mobile or Ting.
 Through the help of an alternate business model, these scrappy little alternative providers that can provide big upsides, though not without a few caveats.
 Here’s what you need to know.

 The technical trick that makes these plans possible